varocketry/guitar-mastery-hub/public/lessons/lesson_042_minor_key_diatonic_chords.md

 ### What You're About to Learn

 **You already know:**
-- Major key diatonic chords: I-ii-iii-IV-V-vi-vii° (Lesson 36)
+- Major key diatonic chords: I-ii-iii-IV-V-vi-viiÂ° (Lesson 36)
 - Natural, harmonic, and melodic minor scales (Lesson 39)
 - Relative and parallel relationships (Lesson 41)